-This tutorial was designed to help you understand the possibilities of lmaris Vantage.
+This tutorial will help you understand the possibilities of Imaris Vantage Objects View.
 It emphases the visual representation of the created object's statistical data.
-The tutorial focuses on how to create informative plots and present complex data sets visualized in lmaris.
+The tutorial focuses on how to create informative plots and present complex data sets visualized in Imaris.